aws-samples/cdk-eks-blueprints-patterns/README.md

 3. Make sure the following pre-requisites are met:

-- Node version must be 16.x or above.
+- Node version is a current stable node version 18.x.

 ```bash
 $ node -v